 Before I had the privilege of meeting Bart Starr, I repeatedly heard the same things from his teammates and others who had met him.
 “Oh, he’s the nicest guy you’ll ever meet.”
 “Bart’s the perfect man.”
 “Salt of the earth.”

-Bart’s one of those rare people that all those good things you hear about him beforehand turn out to be true.
-I first met him at a Tri-Star autograph show in Houston, hoping to interview him for The Game before the Money.
-He didn’t have time that day to interview, but gave me a number to reach him at later.
+Bart was one of those rare people that all those good things you heard about him beforehand turned out to be true.
+I first met him at a Tri-Star autograph show in Houston, hoping to interview him for The Game Before the Money.
+He didn’t have time that day to interview but gave me a number to reach him at later.
 He did, however, have time to chat with everyone who wanted to meet him.
-He granted everyone who wanted to meet him a good amount of time, and was kind and respectful to all.
-He and I had a pleasant conversation about Wisconsin, the people and the weather there.
+Starr granted everyone who wanted to meet him a good amount of time and was kind and respectful to all.
+Bart and I had a pleasant conversation about Wisconsin, the people, and the weather there.

 I could do a post on how great a quarterback Bart was, the record number of NFL championships, and the rest of his football accolades, and I will in a future post.
-Today, however, I think it’s important to appreciate Bart Starr the man.
-The day I met him in Houston I keep thinking, “You know what?
-He is the nicest guy.
+Today, however, I think it’s important to appreciate Bart Starr, the man.
+The day I met him in Houston, I kept thinking, “You know what?
+He is the nicest guy.”Embed from Getty Images

 Nice doesn’t always have the best reputation for a compliment, especially in football.
-More to the point, Bart’s respectful and considerate to all.
-So much so that you realize it immediately upon meeting him.
-Like the Dalia Lama of sports, he is present with every person he interacts with.
+More to the point, Bart was respectful and considerate to all.
+So much so that you realized it immediately upon meeting him.
+Like the Dalia Lama of sports, he was present with every person he interacted with.

 People talk a lot about character and leadership these days.
-The epitome of such things is Bart Starr.
-In an age where it’s easy to spot a football star or other celebrity getting in trouble and setting a bad example, Starr continues to be the man he always was and always will be.
-He looks for ways to assist, ways to lead, ways to give.
-He’s the classic example of prioritizing what you contribute over the recognition you receive for those contributions.
+The epitome of such things was Bart Starr.
+He looked for ways to assist, ways to lead, and ways to give.
+He was a classic example of prioritizing what you contribute over the recognition you receive for those contributions.

 There’s a reason why Brett Favre postponed his number retirement ceremony in Green Bay so that Bart could attend.
 When you think about it, that’s pretty incredible.
 Here’s a man, one of the greatest quarterbacks and largest personalities of his generation, shelving his own party until the man he respects most can attend.
-That’s respect, and an excellent example how when a man like Starr is so respectful of others, the amount of reverence he himself garners is immense.
+That’s respect and an excellent example of how when a man like Starr was so respectful of others, the amount of reverence he himself garnered was immense.